Where current science meets the art of training your dog.

 Learning the basics for this sport enhances drive and recall along with just having a ton of noisy fun.
 Be careful.
 It might become an addiction...

-See you in the fall.
-Send us an email to be added to
+Send us an email to be added to a waitlist.

 Scentwork is a fun class designed to work your dog's nose and brain!
 In this class your dog is always right and you get to come along for the ride as they show you their brilliance and we teach them to solve scent puzzles and build drive.
 The course is 6 weeks and each week we work in different ways with different types of scent puzzles to challenge you as a team.